-TYRANNY OF LUST. of its expression, but gives legal " right" and power to sin, every priest or magistrate, who "soleranizes" the rite, sells indulgences of a far more disastrous nature than those which scandalized the Romish Church.
-On c' les officers became her adutterers, and were allied with her in all her abominations.
-She cust an eye of lust on the principal men in Rome, and whom she could in a seduce to gratily ther propensities she would contribute to distroy.
-She was so excessive in her sensuality, that she often required the services of the strongest and most vigorous men to satisfy her lusts."-History and Philosophy of Marriage, pp. 107-103.
+It is said of Valeria Messalina, wife of Claudius Cæsar, that "her husband's chief officers became her adulterers, and were allied with her in all her abominations.
+She cast an eye of lust on the principal men in Rome, and whom she could not seduce to gratify her propensities she would contrive to destroy.
+She was so excessive in her sensuality, that she often required the services of the strongest and most vigorous men to satisfy her lusts."-History and Philosophy of Marriage, pp. 107-108 and most vigorous men to satisfy her lusts."-History and Philosophy of Marriage, pp. 107-108.

-"Time, pp. 107-102. \ Victoria C. Woodhull speaks of a New York clergyman who married a beautiful woman and sometimes demanding indef once, six or eight times a day, actually hilled her by his lecterous excess $z{i} \rightarrow N$ accreases of Sexual Freedom, p.
-23. 'M. Laflemand, in his work on streman speaks of a Greek who for years indulged to an average burteen times a day.-Elements of Social Science, p.
-51. I know a physician, who, the first year, and while bis wife was pregnant with twins, indulged seven hundred and thir y times. \\ The woman is now broken down and tarreft.-Quintus in Social Revolutionist, June, 1875, p.
-187. Here are my mother's words :=\\ Oh! your father's death is such a relief, he was so amative; 4 could never taik to him on any subject, or lie one moment in the morning, without his becoming excited.
-I submitted to it all, because I thought I was married, and ought, i doogshi is a woman's day to submit to what I conceived to be man's right.
-When I tains of my subjecting down a fulle-bearing and nursing, when I look on a hile of force and violation.
-I must say your father's death was a relief."
-My mother sheap in the grave.-Core Corning in Social Revolutionist, June, 1857.
-Though man may "propose," and woman "accept," a notion inhabits the average male head that the irresistibly attractive force of woman's nature makes her responsible for any mutual wrong-loing.
-Thinking woman at the bottom of all mischief, when a male culprit is brought into court.
+† Victoria C. Woodhull speaks of a New York elergyman who married a beautiful woman, and, sometimes demanding indulgence, six or eight times a day, actually killed her by his lecherous excesses.-Scarecrows of Sexual Freedom, p.
+23.

+M. Lallemand, in his work on spermatorrhea, speaks of a Greek who for years indulged on an average fourteen times a day.-Elements of Social Science, p.
+84. I know a physician who, the first year, and while his wife was pregnant with twins, indulged seven hundred and thirty times.
+The woman is now broken down and barren.-Quintus in Social Revolutionist, June, 1857, p.
+187. Here are my mother's words:-"Oh! your father's death is such a relief, he was so amative; I could never talk to him on any subject, or lie one moment in the morning, without his becoming excited.
+I submitted to it all, because I thought I was married, and ought.
+I thought it a woman's duty to submit to what I conceived to be man's right.
+When I think of my suffering during child-bearing and nursing, when I look on a life of force and violation, I must say your father's death was a relief."

+My mother sleeps in the grave.-Cora Corning in Social Revolutionist, July, 1857.